eveningglow/BicycleGAN-pytorch/README.md

 <p align="left"><img width="70%" img height="70%" src="png/kl_2.png" /></p>

 * __How to reconstruct z in cLR-GAN__
-We get mu and log_variance as outputs from the encoder in cLR-GAN.
+mu and log_variance are derived from the encoder in cLR-GAN.
 Use __L1 loss between mu and random_z__, not encoded_z and random_z.
-The reasons are following or you can check [here](https://github.com/junyanz/BicycleGAN/issues/14).
+The reasons are the followings or you can check [here](https://github.com/junyanz/BicycleGAN/issues/14).

-  1. cLR-GAN is doing point estimation not distribution estimation.
+  1. cLR-GAN is for point estimation not distribution estimation.
-  2. If std is big, L1 loss between random_z and predicted_z might be unstable.
+  2. If std is too big, L1 loss between encoded_z and random_z can be unstable.

 ## Dataset
 You can download many datasets for BicycleGAN from [here](https://github.com/junyanz/BicycleGAN/tree/master/datasets).